Growth Mindset: The Power of Yet

 Growth mindset – a phrase that can easily be coined the education fad of 2015-2016.
 Although I do like to avoid most fads (bleached hair, suntanning oil, and silly bands were all lost on me), why not take the best from the proverbial education pendulum and allow it to positively impact our classrooms?
-Recently my 1st grade classroom has morphed into a K/1 combination classroom resulting in HUGE gaps (academically, socially, & emotionally) between my students.
+Recently my 1st grade classroom has morphed into a K/1 combination classroom and then resulted in HUGE gaps (academically, socially, & emotionally) between my students.
 Today I’m sharing one of our most powerful community-building lessons we’ve shared since becoming a combined classroom!
 As a result, we have seen a huge change in the mindset of our students.

 Poor Gerald feels absolutely deflated and knows it’s time for him to leave the jungle dance floor.
 This is the climax of the story and a perfect time to have a stellar classroom conversation about diversity, acceptance, love, and the power of “yet”.
 I have a tendency to become involved in books, so I always tag this page with a sticky note, so I don’t blow past my stopping point.